ZornsLemma/basictool/README.md

   * Add support for using either BASIC 2 or BASIC 4.
 Thanks to lurkio for the suggestion.
   * Preserve spaces by default as much as possible; get rid of --keep-spaces as this is now the default and add --strip-spaces*.
 Thanks to lurkio for the suggestion.
   * Allow user-specified line number 0.
 Thanks to TobyLobster for reporting this.
+* v0.07:
+  * When using both --pack and --renumber, renumber before as well as after packing.
+Thanks to lurkio for discovering the need to do this sometimes.